tanisha1112/tanisha1112.github.io/_pages/projects.md

   - image_path: images/genelek.png
     alt: "Genelek"
     title: "Assistive Robotic Exoskeleton"
-    excerpt: "Built a wearable mobile machine powered by a system of electric motors, pneumatics, levers, hydraulics that allow for limb movement for disabled, paraplegic or other neurological condition for GeneleK Technologies"
+    excerpt: "Built a wearable mobile machine powered by a system of electric motors, pneumatics, levers, hydraulics that allow for limb movement using an EMG sensor with Arduino for GeneleK Technologies"

   - image_path: images/foodweb.png
     alt: "Intello Sort"